Climate and Average Weather Year Round in Pajok South Sudan

 Based on the beach/pool score, the best time of year to visit Pajok for hot-weather activities is from mid August to mid February.

-The hot season lasts for 2.7 months, from January 11 to April 1, with an average daily high temperature above 96°F. The hottest day of the year is March 1, with an average high of 99°F and low of 73°F.
+The hot season lasts for 2.7 months, from January 11 to April 1, with an average daily high temperature above 96°F. The hottest month of the year in Pajok is March, with an average high of 98°F and low of 73°F.

-The cool season lasts for 3.0 months, from June 6 to September 6, with an average daily high temperature below 86°F. The coldest day of the year is August 3, with an average low of 67°F and high of 83°F.
+The cool season lasts for 3.0 months, from June 6 to September 6, with an average daily high temperature below 86°F. The coldest month of the year in Pajok is July, with an average low of 67°F and high of 83°F.

 In Pajok, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.